Gattimela

-Gattimela is a 2019 Indian Kannada-language television soap opera that airs on Zee Kannada.
-This series is directed by Koramangala Anil (March 2019 - July 2021) R Kiran (July 2021 – present) and produced by Joni Harsha (March 2019- December 2020) Koramangala Anil (January 2021 - February 2021) Rakshith Gowda (February 2021 – present).
-It premiered on 11 March 2019 and is aired from Monday to Saturday on Zee Kannada.
-The show is a remake of Telugu serial Varundhini Parinayam, which aired on Zee Telugu.
-The series stars Rakshith Gowda, Nisha Ravikrishnan as the main leads.
-Gattimela is the most-watched daily soap on Kannada television in 2020.
+Gattimela is a 2019 Indian Kannada-language television soap opera that aired on Zee Kannada.
+The series is directed by Koramangala Anil.
+It premiered on 11 March 2019.
+The show is an official remake of Telugu TV series Varudhini Parinayam.
+The series stars Rakshith Gowda and Nisha Ravikrishnan.
+It was the most-watched daily soap on Kannada television in 2020.

 Plot

 The story revolves around three families: Shridhar and Suhasini Vashishta's family, Manjunath and Parimala Manjunath's family, and Ashwath and Padma Ashwath's family.
 Vedanth Vashishta, Vikranth Vashishta, and Aadya are children of Shridhar and Suhasini.
 Vedanth does not like girls and does not believe in marriage due to a troubled past.
 Padma Ashwath is the sister of Parimala.
 Her children are Sarthak and Sarika.
 Aarthi, Amulya, Aditi, and Anjali are the daughters of Parimala.
 The Vashishta family is very rich.
-The Ashwath family is also rich while the Manjunaths are a typical middle class family.
+The Ashwath family is also rich while the Manjunaths are a typical middle-class family.

 The story starts with Aadya and Sarthak's marriage ceremony.
-In the marriage, Vikranth meets and falls in love with Aarthi because she was similar to the girl who used to come in his dreams.Sarika, who loves Vikranth, plots and causes Parimala and her family to be humiliated, to bring them down in front of the Vashishtas.
+In the marriage, Vikranth meets and falls in love with Aarthi because she was similar to a girl who used to appear in his dreams.
+Sarika, who loves Vikranth, plots and causes Parimala and her family to be humiliated, to belittle them in the eyes of Vashishtas.
 Aarthi's parents fix her marriage with a man named Gowtham.
 Vikranth attempts suicide after getting the news.
 Vedanth decides to get Vikranth married to Aarthi, and joins efforts with Amulya for this.
 Vedanth and Amulya hate each other and are constantly fighting.
 Amulya and Sarika join Vedanth's office as his employees.
 With time, Vedanth learns that Gowtham is a criminal, but fails to prove this despite repeated attempts.
 Finally, on the day of Aarthi-Gowtham's marriage, Vedanth successfully reveals Gowtham's real identity.
 The love between Aarthi and Vikranth is no more a secret.
 After initial disturbances and misunderstandings, Vedanth ensures that both families agree to the marriage of Aarthi and Vikranth.

 Suhasini does not like Aarthi and Vikranth's marriage due to Aarthi's middle class status, but is unable to directly refuse Vedanth.
 So she places a condition that Vikranth's marriage cannot happen unless Vedanth also agrees for marriage.
 Everyone tries to convince Vedanth for marriage but he does not agree.
 During this time, Suhasini's mother Vyjayanthi comes to the Vashishta house, and Aadya accidentally tells her that Amulya is Vedanth's girlfriend.
 Vedanth asks Amulya to act as his girlfriend till Vikranth and Aarthi's marriage.